 Marxist historians, looking for the pre-defined age of slave society (nuli shehui 奴隸社會) in China that must have preceded the age of feudal society (fengjian shehui 封建社會), found this society in the Shang period.
-Slaves indeed constituted an integral part of the Shang economy - and of later periods like Zhou 周 and Han 漢.
-But slaves in China were in most cases state-owned and worked for the state, while in ancient Rome and the Western medieval world slaves were in a high degree privately owned.
+Slaves did indeed constitute an integral part of the Shang economy - likewise in later ages like the Zhou 周 and Han 漢 period.
+Yet slaves in China were in most cases state-owned and worked for the state, while in ancient Rome and the Western mediaeval world, slaves were in a high degree privately owned.
 It is interesting to see that the term "slave" (nu 奴) does not occur in oracle texts.

 The most important part of traditional China's economy was the agricultural sector.
 The kings of Yin as shamans and diviners did not only carry out divinations about the harvest of their own domain, but also about that of the greater area that was politically controlled by Shang.
 The most important crop of this period was millet in various kinds (shu 黍, su 粟, he 禾).
 Opening up new fields and organising the harvest and tax collection was the task of various government officers.
 Labour conscripts (zhongren 眾人) stood in the service of the kings and were employed for different task like field opening, military service, buildings palaces and temples or digging out tombs for deceased nobles.

 Apart from fiels, the kings of Yin also owned and managed royal herds.
 A specialized but also ritualized activity of the nobility was hunting (tian 畋) in autumn.
 From oracle bone incriptions we know that the harvest was stored in royal granaries.
 Archeology has provided us with examples of ploughs and other agricultural tools with wooden shafts and bronze blades.
 Silk production was also well-known by the Shang people.